Weeknight BBQ Chicken Nachos

 6) Add the shredded chicken to the BBQ sauce and combine well.

-7) Cover a baking sheet (or 2) with tortilla chips.
+7) Cover a baking sheet or large skillet with tortilla chips.
 Then top with the BBQ chicken mixture.
-Top with shredded cheese and sliced red onions.
+Top with shredded cheese and sliced red onions and corn.

 8) Bake at 350 degrees until cheese is melted, probably 15 minutes.